Does God really use a microphone? Though this proposition seems unlikely, the term “God microphone” is pretty standard in the audio industry.

 Speaking of live performances, some productions may have an unseen narrator and/or an omnipresent character.

-In these cases, a God mic can be positioned off-stage to allow the lines of the narrator or omnipresent character to be performed live.
+In these cases, a God mic can be positioned off-stage to allow the narrator's lines or omnipresent character to be performed live.

 What Kind Of Microphones Are Used As God Microphones?